REASONS TO CHOOSE UK ARTS & CULTURE

 1. An international mindset

-Neil McGregor, director of the British Museum, has described the original purpose of the British Museum as being "for all who found themselves in Britain who would need to know about the world if they were to flourish in it."
+Neil McGregor, former director of the British Museum, has described the original purpose of the British Museum as being "for all who found themselves in Britain who would need to know about the world if they were to flourish in it."
 (Source: The Guardian).

 This international mindset, which reflects the UK's history as a global trading nation and its use of cultural diplomacy, pervades the UK's Arts & Culture scene which has sought out engagement with the world via partnerships and openness to ideas, stories, people and values from abroad.